rebecca-dash/rebecca-dash/README.md

 - 👋 Hi, I’m @rebecca-dash
-- 👀 I’m interested in building my skils for scalable solutions
+- 👀 I’m interested in building my skills for scalable solutions
 - 🌱 I’m currently learning C++, Assembly Language for Linux, hardware design, and Google Cloud!
 Much more to do though!
 - 💞️ I’m looking to collaborate on coding projects that enhance creativity and tool learning.
 - My passions are in finance.
 I did a coding bootcamp
 - with UC Berkely where I learned how to build financial applications and blockchain tech such as Solidity.
-- I thoroughly enjoy product development
+- I thoroughly enjoy product development and product management.
-- and creative process of putting something into the market!
-10/10 I really hope to design again!
+- I am developing a cybersecurity game in VR to teach basic concepts to other students in a fun way.
+This project will use an AI model that generates an opposing player that the human player will need to infiltrate under a constrained time limit.
+- Another project I am developing utilizes AI/ML to create mock tests for students.
+Concentrating on physics and mathematics for the demo product, each mock test is generated from a chat inferface and correlates with a professors particular teaching and testing style.
 - 📫 How to reach me: brownr44@unlv.nevada.edu

 <!---